jhquilty99/exercise_mobile_app/documentation/development_work.md

 24. Cleaned up backend functions by removing unneccessary data-quality checks, now that ETL is more solid.
 25. Asked agent to improve workout_calender, making it look more like a Github contributions graph, and got it to add year selector the the frontend.
 21. Asked agent to ensure all tests met the testing requirements.
+22. Manually reevaluated all user stories, rewriting, removing, and reorganizing where necessary.
+23. Asked agent to build a backend ticket that would support the work in FE-13.

 ## Backend Tickets